oopsmonk/documentation/hornet/1.0/tutorials/add-https.md

 ## Step 1.
 Generate certificates

-In this step, you use [Let's Encrypt](https://letsencrypt.org/how-it-works/) to generate SSL certificate files
+In this step, you use [Let's Encrypt](https://letsencrypt.org/how-it-works/) to generate SSL certificate files.

 Replace the `$YOUR_EMAIL` and `$YOUR_DOMAIN` placeholders with your email address and domain name.